Earth Notes: WIRED Energy Conference 2017

 Sonja Chirico Indrebø, Statoil.
 Offshore floating wind.
 World's first floating turbine being turned on next week, outside Peterhead.
 Statoil understands how things work offshore, eg corrosion.
 Wind has a steep experience cost curve.
 Reaching grid parity in recent auctions.
 There are good potential floating wind areas around Japan, North Sea, US west coast and north east.
 Hywind project.
 First demonstrator floating turbine has been pushing energy to the grid since 2009.
 Stability helped by software adjusting blades.
 Better performing than comparable fixed/stationary install with the same turbine.
 2018 Batwind project combined with batteries, helps grid and value of energy when instantaneous wind energy oversupplied.
 Stationary turbines are bespoke.
 Floating can be mass-produced.
 Sonja said that "A wind farm the size of India in the Atlantic could power the world."
 (I think that such a farm should be combined with an interconnector to Europe.)
 Also, at a cost, these turbines can be moved, which opens up some interesting possibilities.

 The two talks that I saw were from Upside and Oxford PV.

-Frank Averdung, CEO of Oxford PV showed us that while (unconcentrated) silicon PV performance has plateaued after decades of development, the new kid on the block, perovskite, has come from nowhere in only a few years and is already matching crystalline Si in area effiency for example.
+Frank Averdung, CEO of Oxford PV showed us that (unconcentrated) silicon PV performance has plateaued after decades of development.
+But the new kid on the block, perovskite, has come from nowhere in only a few years and is already matching crystalline Si in area effiency for example.
 He also described Oxford PV's emerging product, with perovskite layered on silicon, achieving an aggregate efficiency of ~30%.
 He rightly points out that where space is limited such as an urban house roof, that extra output from the available space can be valuable.